-Ten little penguins would probably do it, but there are plenty of other reasons to plan an adventure to Phillip Island.
-This little island is big on activities for almost any kind of weekend wanderer: surfers and sand-castle builders, wildlife watchers and sports spectators, foodies and fishing aficionados, jazz cats and history buffs.
+Ten little penguins would probably do it but there are plenty of other reasons to plan an adventure on Phillip Island.
+This little island is big on activities for every weekend wanderer: surfers and sand-castle builders, wildlife watchers and sports spectators, foodies and fishing fans, jazz cats and history buffs.
 The best bit (aside from the penguins)?
 It's only a 90-minute drive from Melbourne.
-Jump in the car and you'll be there before the first "are we there yet?"
+Jump in the car and you'll be there in a jiffy.

 Reason 1: Swell beaches